-- Use of the cam while on-duty provides hard video evidence of decisions made by officers in high intensity situations.
-The footage is extremely valuable in piecing together what actually happened.
+- Using the cam while on duty provides hard video evidence of decisions made by officers in high-intensity situations.
+The footage is extremely valuable in piecing together what happened.

 - Video recorded by body cams helps protect police officers and citizens against false accusations, claims of misconduct, or abuse.